While I call this project a vertical shutter shelf, it is actually made out of a bi-fold door. For me, those are easier

 Looking at the left and right sides, you can see that the left side is wider.
 A quick ride through the table saw and all is well.

-You can see it only needed a little trimming.
+You can see the shutter only needed a little trimming.

 I decided to make some shelves for one of the shutters.
 I used some scrap 1x’s and some pieces that I had ripped off of 2x’s for one reason or another.
 The idea came from my friend Susan from Homeroad.
 I was going by memory, and now see that I did mine differently.
 My suggestion to you would be to leave off the side pieces like Susan did.

 I used Gorilla wood glue and my nail gun to attach those little ledges.

 I used triangles just like Susan did.
 Then I attached them with my nail gun and some Gorilla wood glue.

 Here is the shelf all finished, and ready to be painted.

 This gives you a better angle of the ledges of the 1×4 shelves.
 Painting any shutter or bi-fold project is not easy to paint by hand.
 I painted this while I was painting the portable coffee station and the cabinet door coat racks.

 I quickly popped the shutter shelf up on the wall and added a few knick knacks to it.
 You can see that there is a little oops still visible on the bottom.
 It’s half of a hole where the original knob was.
 After I took these pictures, I took care of that by slicing off the bottom with the miter saw.